 Every few hours, I’ll turn the bag from one side over to the other to keep the chicken coated with the marinade.

 Package.
 Place chicken into freezer-safe container and pour over the marinade.
 Make sure that all of the chicken is well coated.
-Remove as much air as possible as you’re seal.
+Remove as much air as possible as you seal the container.
 Label the container with the contents and date.

 Freeze.
 Arrange in the freezer so that the container is as flat as possible.
 Freeze for up to 3 months.

 Thaw.
 Remove from the freezer and thaw in the refrigerator overnight.
-Remove the chicken from the marinade and discard the marinade.
-Cook the chicken according to your favorite chicken recipe.
+After it’s thawed, then remove the chicken from the marinade and discard the marinade.
+Finally, cook the chicken according to your favorite chicken recipe.

-What Chicken Recipes Can I Use this Marinade?
+What Chicken Recipes Can I Use With This Marinade?

 Here’s The Best Chicken Marinade Recipe.
 I hope you love it as much as we do!